Job outlooks for Computer network technicians

 • There are a small number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Computer network technicians in the Northwest region:
+Here are some key facts about Computer network and web technicians in the Saguenay - Lac-Saint-Jean region:

-• Computer network technicians mainly work in the following sectors:
+• Computer network and web technicians mainly work in the following sectors:

 • Information, cultural, arts, entertainment and recreation services (NAICS 51, 71): 11%

-The employment outlook will be moderate for Computer network technicians (NOC 2281) in the Ottawa region for the 2022-2024 period.
+The employment outlook will be moderate for Computer network and web technicians (NOC 22220) in Ontario for the 2023-2025 period.

 The following factors contributed to this outlook: